Hackermanker/Autofilterbot/README.md

 * `LOG_CHANNEL` : A channel to log the activities of bot.
 Make sure bot is an admin in the channel.
 * `Support`: Your support chat.

-# credits
-Team evamaria,
-Subin ps,
-Trojanzhex,
-DK for his tovinio as i just added koyeb support when there were no repos at the time of heroku started paid service.
-(You can check out the contributors tag below to get their profiles and more info)